OneOfOne/ooo-nospam/readme.txt

 As of version 0.6 you can access all configurable options in `/wp-admin/options-general.php?page=ooo-nospam-admin`

 == Changelog ==
+= v0.8 =
+* Redid the auto-deleting logic, it shouldn't leave any traces of the comment in the database anymore.
+* Added a comments_array filter so none of the spam comments pass to other plugins.

 = v0.7.7 =
 * Added an option to use an extra check using javascript.
 * Added a debug option to embed the score array in comments that passes the plugin.